Activisme-be/www.vrijwilligers.activisme.be/.github/ISSUE_TEMPLATE/1_Feature_request.md

 ---

-If you would like to propose new Spoon features, plaese make a pull request, or pen an issue.
+If you would like to propose new Spoon features, please make a pull request, or open an issue.
 But please check the feature label first.